gen-too/primat/README.md

 To run the linkage unit application run the following command in the primat directory (where the .pom-file is located):

 `mvn clean javafx:run -Dprimat.mainClass=dbs.pprl.toolbox.lu.gui.LinkageUnitApp`

-## Future Plans

-We are currently working on a comprehensive refactoring of the current code base.
-This includes the separtion of the code into several modules to simplify usage and to improve extensibility and maintainability.
-Moreover, we plan to gradually add new features releated to our ongoing research.